bazel-contrib/rules_nodejs/docs/Built-ins.md

 <h4 id="pkg_npm-deps">deps</h4>

 (*<a href="https://bazel.build/docs/build-ref.html#labels">List of labels</a>*): Other targets which produce files that should be included in the package, such as `rollup_bundle`

 Defaults to `[]`

 <h4 id="pkg_npm-nested_packages">nested_packages</h4>

 (*<a href="https://bazel.build/docs/build-ref.html#labels">List of labels</a>*): Other pkg_npm rules whose content is copied into this package.

 Defaults to `[]`

 <h4 id="pkg_npm-node_context_data">node_context_data</h4>

 (*<a href="https://bazel.build/docs/build-ref.html#labels">Label</a>*): Provides info about the build context, such as stamping.

 By default it reads from the bazel command line, such as the `--stamp` argument.
 Use this to override values for this target, such as enabling or disabling stamping.
 You can use the `node_context_data` rule in `@build_bazel_rules_nodejs//internal/node:context.bzl` to create a NodeContextInfo.
 The dependencies of this attribute must provide: NodeContextInfo

 Defaults to `@build_bazel_rules_nodejs//internal:node_context_data`

 <h4 id="pkg_npm-package_name">package_name</h4>

 (*String*): Optional package_name that this npm package may be imported as.

 Defaults to `""`

 <h4 id="pkg_npm-replace_with_version">replace_with_version</h4>

 (*String*): DEPRECATED: use substitutions instead.

 `replace_with_version = "my_version_placeholder"` is just syntax sugar for
 `substitutions = {"my_version_placeholder": "{BUILD_SCM_VERSION}"}`.

-        Follow this deprecation at https://github.com/bazelbuild/rules_nodejs/issues/2158 Defaults to `"0.0.0-PLACEHOLDER"`
+Follow this deprecation at https://github.com/bazelbuild/rules_nodejs/issues/2158

+Defaults to `"0.0.0-PLACEHOLDER"`

 <h4 id="pkg_npm-srcs">srcs</h4>

 (*<a href="https://bazel.build/docs/build-ref.html#labels">List of labels</a>*): Files inside this directory which are simply copied into the package.

 Defaults to `[]`

 <h4 id="pkg_npm-substitutions">substitutions</h4>

 (*<a href="https://bazel.build/docs/skylark/lib/dict.html">Dictionary: String -> String</a>*): Key-value pairs which are replaced in all the files while building the package.

 You can use values from the workspace status command using curly braces, for example `{"0.0.0-PLACEHOLDER": "{STABLE_GIT_VERSION}"}`.

-        See the section on stamping in the README Defaults to `{}`
+See the section on stamping in the [README](stamping)

+Defaults to `{}`

 <h4 id="pkg_npm-vendor_external">vendor_external</h4>

 (*List of strings*): External workspaces whose contents should be vendored into this workspace.
-        Avoids 'external/foo' path segments in the resulting package.
+        Avoids `external/foo` path segments in the resulting package.

 Defaults to `[]`